Kemenn/clt-kemenn/README.md

 ## Configuration

 The file "configuration.py" contain all configuration for client.
+You must to modify this file before create the .exe file.

 In order, you can set :